-Application Uninstaller is designed for a pure cleanup of applications in OS X.
+App Uninstaller is designed for a pure cleanup of applications on macOS.

-Applications in OS X could be deleted by common dragging into Trash.
-This is a completely legal and correct way to uninstall apps.
+Applications on Mac can be deleted by normal dragging into Trash.
+This is a common but incomplete way to uninstall apps.

 To view the list of extensions for apps and the system files, switch to the Extensions tab.
 Here you can remove unwanted extension files or disable unused launch agents and login items.